apache/systemds/docs/python-performance-test.md

 Run performance test for all algorithms using HDFS.

+## Result Consolidation and Plotting
+We have two scripts, `stats.py` forpulling results from google docs and `update.py` to updating results to google docs or local file system.

+Example of `update.py` would be below `./scripts/perftest/python/google_docs/update.py --file  ../../temp/perf_test_singlenode.out --exec-type singlenode --tag 2 --append test.csv`
+The arguments being `--file` path of the perf-test output, `--exec-type` execution mode used to generate the perf-test output, `--tag` being the realease version or a unique name, `--append` being an optional argument that would append the a local csv file.
+If instead of `--append` the `--auth` argument needs the location of the `google api key` file.

+Example of `stats.py` below
+`  ./stats.py --auth ../key/client_json.json --exec-type singlenode --plot stats1_data-gen_none_dense_10k_100`
+`--plot` argument needs the name of the composite key that you would like to compare results over.
+If this argument is not specified the results would be grouped by keys.

 ## Operational Notes

 All performance test depend mainly on two scripts for execution `systemml-standalone.py` and `systemml-spark-submit.py`.
 Incase we need to change standalone or spark parameters we need to manually change these parameters in their respective scripts.